TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 56 - 8/21 (Tenacious Tuesday)
 Rough day,...
 Left work late, traffic was bad, no electricity in half my apartment complex, elevators don't work either, AT&T TV and Internet service is out and the odds are all stacked against me getting any code done today.
 But yet, I got my code done today.
 Hot spot my iPhone to my computer and back in business.
 So in my attempt to complete the Service Worker lesson, today I added UX to the update process of the Wittr app.
 I did not complete the lesson yet but I did learn even more about Service Workers today.

+### Day 57 - 8/22 (Wednesday)
+Finally got the Service Worker lesson done and now I'm starting on the Project 5: Restaurant Reviews.
+This seems like it will be fun.
+I will need to brush up on FlexBox and ARIA and much more.
+So far I have everything setup and my Google Maps API key in place and good to go.
+Let the fun begin!